Adrenesis/GodotIRC/README.md

 ## Credits

 - Goutte for the idea
-- timocoffee for the protocol's practices
+- timofffee for the protocol's practices
 - Adrenesis for the port on Godot 3.x